bard-bringeland/bard-bringeland/README.md

 ### Hi there 👋

+- 🔭 I’m currently working with product development in a Norwegian online bank
+- 🌱 I’m currently learning React (with MERN stack)

 <!--
 **bard-bringeland/bard-bringeland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.